renaudcerrato/appengine-maven-repository/README.md

 # Artifacts

-There's absolutely no extra steps required to fetch and/or deploy Maven artifacts to your repository: simply use your favorite Maven tools as you're used to do.
+To fetch and/or deploy Maven artifacts to your repository: some additional build tool configuration is required.

 > Ensure you do NOT commit credentials with your code.
 With Gradle, you can achieve this by amending the following example using the approach specified [here](http://stackoverflow.com/a/12751665/752167) of moving your creds to `~/.gradle/gradle.properties` and only referring to the variable names within your build.

+### Gradle

 An example deploying artifacts using the maven plugin for Gradle: